-On a recent Friday afternoon, while a brisk wind blew snow sideways across the nearly empty Quad, the halls of Hendricks Chapel rang with conversation and laughter.
+On a Friday afternoon in March, while a brisk wind blew snow sideways across the nearly empty Quad, the halls of Hendricks Chapel rang with conversation and laughter.
 Jumuah prayers, the main weekly service for Syracuse University’s Muslim community, had just ended.
 Some students lingered in the main chapel; others trooped downstairs to enjoy warming beverages from People’s Place Cafe.

 This community spirit is representative of the culture fostered by the University’s Muslim chaplain and Imam, Amir Durić.
 Since joining the Syracuse community in 2017, Durić has spearheaded initiatives to support and build community for Muslim students.
 And, through his groundbreaking research on Muslim student experiences in higher education, Durić’s work is poised to be transformational well beyond Syracuse University.